rakibhhridoy/HandlingImbalancedDataset-Business/readme.md

-<h1>Handling Imbalanced Data</h1>
+# Handling Imbalanced Data
 <img src="/images/roc_auc.jpg" alt="" height="500px" width="800px">
-<p>It is important that credit card companies are able to recognize fraudulent credit card transactions so that customers are not charged for items that they did not purchase.
+<p> It is important that credit card companies are able to recognize fraudulent credit card transactions so that
+    customers are not charged for items that they did not purchase.
     This dataset is a bespoke dataset which contains transactions made by credit cards.
 This dataset contains transactions, where we have 180 frauds out of 4700 transactions.
 The dataset is highly imbalanced, the positive class (frauds) account for 3.83% of all transactions.
     It contains only numerical input variables which are the result of a PCA transformation.
 The input features are transformed to maintain the confidentiality of the original features and more background information about the data.
 Features PC1, PC2, … PC5 are the principal components obtained with PCA, the only feature which have not been transformed with PCA is 'ID' and 'Class'.
-Feature 'Class' is the response variable and it takes value 1 in case of fraud and 0 otherwise.
+Feature 'Class' is the response variable and it takes value 1 in case of fraud and 0 otherwise.</p>
-    Here is a vary famous dataset on fraud detection which is available on Kaggle and similar to this dataset</p>

-<h3>Handling Overview</h3>
+### Handling Overview
 <p>For this dataset let's consider fraudulent transactions (which are denoted as 1 in the dataset) is positive class and the non fraudulent transactions (which are denoted as 0 in the dataset) is negative class.
     TP - transactions which are actually fraudulent and the model also able correctly identify them as fraudulent transactions
     FP - transactions which are actually non fraudulent transactions but the model is predicting them as fraudulent transactions